James Hargest: Greece and Crete

 A counterattack to take back the airfield and Point 107 was organised for the following day at Hargest's headquarters.
 He was exhausted and had to take a quick nap before a conference to work out detailed plans for the counter-attack, much to the disgust of some of the other participants.
-Afterwards, he became pessimistic of the chances of success and unsuccessfully sought to have the attack called off.
+Afterwards, he became pessimistic of the chances of success and sought to have the attack called off.
 The attack did fail but Hargest, still well behind the frontlines, mistakenly believed it to be going well until he found that his brigade had returned to their starting positions.
 His pessimism began to affect Puttick, who asked Freyberg to allow the 5th Infantry Brigade to withdraw, which it duly did.
 This began an eventual retreat and evacuation from Crete on 31 May, with Hargest flying out for Egypt by seaplane, his brigade following by sea.

 Once he was back in Egypt, Hargest was critical of Freyberg's conduct of the fighting on Crete in a meeting with General Archibald Wavell, commander of the Allied forces in the Middle East.
 He expressed similar views in a meeting with the New Zealand Prime Minister, Peter Fraser, who was in Egypt at the time on a visit to the New Zealand forces.
 He also voiced concern over what he considered to be a lack of consultation by Freyberg with his senior commanders.
 He was able to resolve his differences with Freyberg and in later correspondence with Fraser expressed his satisfaction with the way Freyberg dealt with his subordinates.
-Hargest's own performance on Crete escaped official scrutiny and he was awarded a bar to his DSO.
+Hargest's performance on Crete escaped official scrutiny and he was awarded a bar to his DSO.
 He was also awarded the Greek War Cross for his services in the military campaigns in Greece and Crete.

 North Africa

-After the loss of Crete, the 2nd New Zealand Division underwent a period of refit and training before it was assigned to the British Eighth Army, which was then engaged in the North African Campaign.
+After the loss of Crete, the 2nd New Zealand Division underwent a period of refit and training before it was assigned to the Eighth Army, which was then engaged in the North African Campaign.
 It took part in Operation Crusader in November 1941 where the Eighth Army attempted to break through to Tobruk.
 Hargest's brigade was used to cover the movements of the other two brigades of the division, which were attempting to advance through to Tobruk.
-In the meantime, Generalleutnant (lieutenant general) Erwin Rommel's Afrika Korps had outflanked the Allies and were approaching Hargest's position, which was clustered with transport that made defending an attack difficult.
+The Afrika Korps, commanded by Generalleutnant (lieutenant general) Erwin Rommel, had outflanked the Allies and were approaching Hargest's position, which was clustered with transport that made defending an attack difficult.
 He and 700 men of his brigade were captured on 27 November 1941 when his headquarters, situated on the edge of an airfield near Sidi Aziz, was overrun by German tanks.
 He had resisted moving his headquarters to a nearby escarpment and incorrectly insisted his orders did not allow him this latitude.
 After his capture he was taken to Rommel who, despite being irritated at Hargest's refusal to salute him, was complimentary of the fighting performance of the New Zealanders.